 Second, generate a Wheeled Strike Brigade with an aspiration for two.
 A wheeled Strike brigade has more deployability than a tracked armoured brigade but retains excellent levels of protection, whilst having the dismounted infantry strength to operate in complex and urban terrain, it requires fewer logistics resources and is able to operate for longer periods without maintenance.
 It is obvious that tracks and wheels can mix, with each providing a range of advantages and disadvantages, but in the context of this article, have decided to try and simplify brigade structures and support requirements so the Strike Brigade would be exclusively wheeled (save for some engineering plant).
 They would be based on three vehicle families, MIV, MRV-P, and MAN SV, comprising three mechanised infantry battalions and one cavalry regiment, plus support.

-Third; Current support structure remains largely as is but reflecting the changes described above.
+Third; the current support structure remains largely as is but reflecting the changes described above.
 Consistent with the simplification agenda, secondary HQ responsibilities will cease.
-There may be some merit in moving some ISTAR and very short range air defence, especially C-UAS, down to brigade level.
+There may be some merit in moving some ISTAR and very short-range air defence, especially C-UAS, down to brigade level.
 I would also like to see some form of dedicated deception capability introduced to 3 DIV.
 There is no doubt that logistics remains a challenge for 3DIV and it would be a focus for future investment, as would artillery, electronic warfare, ISTAR, and precision fires (the list is long).

 To summarise, 3 DIV would remain as a reaction force but evolve to a mix of heavy armour in a single brigade and a modified strike brigade (with an aspiration for another), together with support capabilities that will also attract significant investment.